TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 In other words, you could lift heavy and never be sore while still growing muscle if you consistently lift heavy and the heaviness is not _new_.
 You could also lift something not-as-heavy for the first time and be sore the next day.
 The science lends itself to the idea that **novelty leads to soreness, not stress**.

 This reassures me that if I'm not sore after a workout, it doesn't really matter.
-Muscle will still grow with enough stress, ketones, calories, rest, and protein because I'm placing stress on my body's muscles, and my body will appropriately adapt to the challenging environment I'm providing it. _That's what bodies do_: they have literally _one job_, and that is to adapt to whatever environment they're in (whatever environment you give it) and adapt to ensure your survival.
+My body will appropriately adapt to the challenging environment I'm providing it. _That's what bodies do_: they have literally _one job_, and that is to adapt to whatever environment they're in (whatever environment you give them) and adapt to ensure your survival.
 If you consistently stress your muscles and help your body recover well and adapt, you _will_ get stronger.
 It's nature's way.

 So yeah, here's my training protocol in a nutshell:

 - 10-20 hard sets per muscle group per week.
   - Divided up into 4-7 sets, 3x per week.
-- No rep ranges, but I lift things that are heavy enough to lift <10 times in a given set and no more.
+- No rep ranges, but I lift things that are heavy enough to lift <10 times in a given set and no more, leaving as few reps in reserve (RIR) as I can comfortably.
 - Prioritized progressive overload and increasing at least 1 fundamental variable.
 - Muscles grow during recovery not during training, so plenty of sleep and food.
 - Self-compassion covers all: if I can't perform, then I can't perform.
 It's fine.
 I'll perform next time.
+Enjoyment and consistency over time is more important than a single performance.

 Okay, enough gym bro-ing out.
 Let's wrap this up.